in-sympathy/Waveshare_UPS_Hat_B_Monitor/README.md

 4) start qbittorrent-nox again when Pi is charging and has 90% battery or more

-A few things to remember:
+To start using it:

 1) Check https://alertzy.app for details on setting up their awesome push notifications service prior to running the script

-2) Initial run of this script should only happen on a Pi itself with a connected display.
+2) Clone the repository and initially run "./ups_monitor_launcher.sh" on a Pi itself with a connected display.
 VNC can be used, but SSH can not.
-Be warned!
+Be warned - otherwise your $DISPLAY and $XAUTHORITY won't be correctly identified by launcher shell script.